mkaminsky11/harvard-p1/README.md

 #P1 for Dynamic Web Applications#

  This is the P1 assignment, and is about me.
 That's about it.
-The live website is <a href="https://codeyourcloud.com/harvard/harvard-p1/">here</a>.

 ####Goals####